Material Design System with Sketch Symbols

-All pages are combined into a powerful toolkit to cover huge amount of use-cases when designing mobile applications, by giving anyone familiar with Sketch the ability to create UI kits, design systems, wireframes and prototypes much faster and easier. 💪
+All pages are combined into a powerful toolkit to cover a massive amount of use-cases when designing mobile applications, by giving anyone familiar with Sketch the ability to create UI kits, design systems, wireframes and prototypes much faster and easier. 💪

-To setup Plaster and have your own unique version of the system, it only requires to overwrite the default Layer and Text properties.
+To setup Plaster and have your unique version of the system, it only requires to overwrite the default Layer and Text properties.

 Yeah, It’s that easy. ☝️

 Having this page under your control allows to easily create new themes and styles within a few clicks, through quick access to each visual parameter of the system, including a style guide which always stays in sync.

 The concept of Plaster aims to bring wide-ranging benefits in both short and long-term run, by dividing the UI into compact building blocks that are easy to adapt, scale and reuse for both Android and iOS platforms.

-Components — are crucial, using them you can quickly design many screens within a single iteration by just placing them in a right place on the artboard.
+Components — with them, you can quickly design many screens within a single iteration by just placing them in the right place on the artboard.
 But, what more important is the fact that you can update them with new details when it’s time to come for a new feature, and spread the changes through your app seamlessly with no additional efforts.

 To explain the workflow with symbols, here is a short video of me using Plaster components to build a user profile screen.

 Note: All of the Plaster components have the same unified symbol structure that shares identical override properties with all system components without exception, making it very easy to understanding and work with the overrides panel.

 Here is a closer look at the typical List component structure.

-In this example, all 4 symbols are nested into a single component, representing visual properties that are possible to adjust or swap, such as shape, color or shadow (Material) text (List item), separators (Divider), and icon (R Icon).
+In this example, all 4 symbols are nested into a single component, representing visual properties that are possible to adjust or swap, such as shape, color or shadow (Material) text (List item), separators (Divider), an icon (R Icon).

 Note: you can add Plaster as a library 📚 to have all components always ready to be used through all of your documents, at any time of the day, using both Symbol menu or a cool Sketch Runner plugin.